Completing Your Abstract Online

 SRC Requests for an Abstract Rewrite

 The ISEF Scientific Review Committee will review each project abstract along with the provided documentation.
-If the SRC is requesting a revision to the abstract, they will notify SSP staff.
-SSP will make a simple correction and notify you of the change or they will contact you with instructions to go back into the online abstract system to correct the electronic copy for resubmission to the SRC.
+If the SRC is requesting a revision to the abstract, they will notify the Society staff.
+The Society will make a simple correction and notify you of the change or they will contact you with instructions on how to correct the electronic copy for resubmission to the SRC.
 Your immediate attention to this request will help ensure that your project is reviewed in a timely manner and that simple corrections are resolved prior to your arrival onsite at the Intel ISEF.

 If you decide to make revisions to your abstract after it has been submitted, you will be able to access it via the Finalist Checklist.
-You must submit any abstract rewrite by the Monday, May 4 deadline.
+You must submit any abstract rewrite by the Wednesday, April 24 deadline.
 After this date, this option will not be available.
 The online form will request an explanation of the change and will provide the text of the original abstract to revise.
-Once the abstract rewrite form has been accessed, you will have 72 hours to make the corrections before the system will lock this abstract so that the SSP staff and/or SRC may review the submitted changes.
-If approved, this rewrite will replace the original; if there are concerns raised, the SSP staff and/or SRC will be in contact.
+Once the abstract rewrite form has been accessed, you will have 72 hours to make the corrections before the system will lock this abstract so that the Society staff and/or SRC may review the submitted changes.
+If approved, this rewrite will replace the original; if there are concerns raised, the Society staff and/or SRC will be in contact.